 Located on the mighty Brahmaputra River, Majuli is the biggest river island in India.
 It has a considerable population, mostly made up of tribal groups.
 A cradle of Vaishnavite culture, Majuli is home to many satras, or Vaishnavite monasteries – many of them dating back centuries.
 Handlooms, traditional masks for cultural celebrations and huge spreads of wetlands ideal for bird spotting (both migratory and indigenous) make this island a stunning experience.
-A beautiful reservoir of culture and tradition, many are now pushing for Majuli to be declared a UNESCO World Heritage Site.
-Though it grapples with flooding frequently, the tribals of Majuli and nature have found a charming way to co-exist.
+A beautiful reservoir of culture and tradition, many are now pushing for Majuli to be declared a UNESCO World Heritage site.
+Though it grapples with flooding frequently, the residents of Majuli and nature have found a charming way to co-exist.

 Named after Resident Colonel John Munro of the erstwhile princely state of Travancore, Munroe Island is located where the backwaters of Ashtamudi Lake and Kallada River combine.
 A popular spot for canal cruises, it is a quaint island where you can observe the coir-retting and weaving process, once the biggest source of revenue for the inhabitants of the islands.
 Migratory birds can also be spotted on the island.
 Munroe Island is especially known for being an ideal viewing spot for the Kallada Boat Race – a popular race in South India consisting of 12 snake boats.

-Named Ilha dos Fidalgos (Island of Noblemen) by the Portuguese and Chudamani (stunning precious stone) in Sanskrit by the dwellers before them, Chorao is full of history and especially well known for the Salim Ali Bird Sanctuary.
-Divided by the river Mandovi, the island is best experienced on a canoe ride.
-One can spot stunning varieties of birds and crocodiles as you visit the mangroves.
-The island houses 16th-century Catholic churches in addition to many temples, signs of its Hindu and Christian history.
-The best time to visit Chorao Island is between November and April so one can avoid the rains.
+First known as Chudamani (stunning precious stone) in Sanskrit, then later as Ilha dos Fidalgos (Island of Noblemen) by the Portuguese who came after, Chorao is full of history and especially well known for the Salim Ali Bird Sanctuary.
+Divided by the river Mandovi, the island and its wildlife – including stunning birds and crocodiles in the mangroves – is best experienced from the comfort of a canoe.
+The island is also home to 16th-century Catholic churches and many temples – fascinating symbols of its Hindu and Christian history.
+The best time to visit Chorao Island is between November and April, so as to avoid the rainy season.